stacksjs/stacks/README.md

 git add . # select the changes you want to commit pnpm run commit # and now simply answer the questions

-# after you have successfully committed, you may create "release"
+# after you have successfully committed, you may create a "release"
 pnpm run release # automates git commits, versioning, and CHANGELOG generation
 ```